mmianl/terraform-provider-powerdns/tests/files/README.md

-This root CA is used in tests and should never ever be considered for use in any environment besides developmet.
+This root CA is used in tests and should never ever be considered for use in any environment besides development.

 * Create root CA
 ```